-$test \ expr$
+test expr

 [expr] Return a status of 0 or 1 depending on the evaluation of the conditional expression expr.
 Each operator and operand must be a separate argument.
-Expressions are composed of the primaries described above under CONDITIONAL EXPRESSIONS. test does not accept any options, nor does it accept and ignore an argument of -- as signifying the end of options.
+Expressions are composed of the primaries described above under CONDITIONAL EXPRESSIONS. test does not accept any options, nor does it accept and ignore an argument of - as signifying the end of options.

 Expressions may be combined using the following operators, listed in decreasing order of precedence.
 The evaluation depends on the number of arguments; see below.
+Operator precedence is used when there are five or more arguments.

-- ! expr True if expr is false.
+! expr True if expr is false.

-- (expr) Returns the value of expr.
-This may be used to override the normal precedence of operators.
+(expr) Returns the value of expr.
+This may be used to override the normal precedence of operators expr1 -o expr2

-- expr1 -a expr2